Last Updated on December 28, 2021 by Danny

 Where you play is a significant factor in deciding what type of drum tuner if you want to buy.
 If you are someone who tunes your drum at home or some other quiet place, you can use any drum tuner.

 However, if you have to tune your drum in some loud location, say a concert, you will need a tuner that isn’t affected by external sound.
 Getting tension watches is the best solution for such noisy places.
-They directly measure the tension of the drum head, and external noise won’t affect them.
+They directly measure the tension of the drum head, and therefore external noise won’t affect you tuning your drums.

 How Much Should I Expect to Spend?